vohai2003/hdp_data_tutorials/tutorials/hdf/storm-in-trucking-iot-on-hdf/tutorial-2.md

 ```

+Let's wait for the simulator to finish generating data.
 Once that's done, we can look at the data that was generated and stored in Kafka:

 > Note: "Ctrl + c" to exit out from the Kafka command.